said-tng/Self-Study-Notes/README.md

 ---

-## 🔬 Applied Project: Quantum Entanglement Simulation
-The theoretical knowledge gathered in this repository was applied to build a functional **Quantum Entanglement Visualization Engine** using Python and Qiskit.

-* **Project Goal:** To visualize the collapse of wave functions and the dynamics of decoherence.
-* **Verification:** The simulation logic was reviewed and verified by Prof. Unlu.
-* **Link to Project Repo:** [INSERT LINK TO YOUR SIMULATION REPO HERE]

----

 ## 📜 License
 These notes are open-sourced under the MIT License to encourage every interested person regardless of age to pursue rigorous theoretical study.